Rares23/jetpack_compose_sandbox/README.md

 # Jetpack Compose Sandbox

-This is a sandbox project where I'm testing all kinds of android jetpack compose libs, views and other things.
+This is a sandbox project where I'm testing and experimenting all kinds of interesting android jetpack compose libs, concepts, and other functionalities.
+You can explore the list of features that is implemented and extract whatever you need.

-## Getting Started

-I will split all my experiments in specific flows (data/domain/ui - for each case).
-Bellow you will find all the flows that I will test and you can extract them if you like.

 ## Flows